Do Collagen Supplements work?

 They are one of nature’s richest sources of protein – 65% of their weight, 300 x more than fish, meat or poultry but with zero cholesterol, which makes them a brilliant protein source for vegans and vegetarians and those wanting to consume a high protein diet or bolster their collagen levels.

 They contain 58 x more iron than spinach per gram and 28 x richer than raw beef liver.
 They are a rich natural whole-food source of antioxidants, being 25% richer in beta-carotene than carrots.
 2 x richer in chlorophyll than alfalfa, barley grass or wheatgrass so more cleansing to the body because of these plants.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 They are a highly concentrated source of essential fatty acids (EFA’s) which are important for hormone balance, and glowing skin.